Professor Arlie O. Petters

 Mathematical Physics

 My current mathematical physics research deals with employing weak and strong deflection gravitational lensing to test theories of gravity, explore the geometry of spacetime around black holes, and probe the nature of dark matter on galactic scales.
 I utilize tools from astrophysics, cosmology, general relativity, high energy physics, and a variety of mathematical fields (e.g., differential geometry, singularity theory, and probability theory).
-This research is currently supported in part by NSF grants DMS-0302812, AST-0434277, and AST-0433809.
+This research is supported in part by the NSF.

 A mathematical theory of gravitational lensing is given in the following book: